Arduino3128/PyPhone/README.md

 3. Advance Hold Feature.

 ## How to use PyPhone?
 Since, PyPhone uses ngrok, it is required to make an account in [ngrok](https://ngrok.com/).
-PyPhone comes with Ngrok.
+PyPhone does NOT come with ngrok.
+Download [ngrok](https://ngrok.com/download)
 ### Modules:
 1. requests
 2. pyaudio